 FCPX: What Pros Find Missing in Final Cut Pro X

-COW Library : Apple Final Cut Pro X Debates : Walter Biscardi : FCPX: What Pros Find Missing in Final Cut Pro X
+COW Library : Creative Community Conversations (was FCPX Debates) : Walter Biscardi : FCPX: What Pros Find Missing in Final Cut Pro X

 So yesterday was met with the news that Final Cut Pro X was finally available and like someone waiting outside the famous PT Barnum museum in New York City, I plunked down my $299 to download the software and ensure that the information I had gotten over the past few months was correct.
 I was wrong.
 It was worse.